XraySpectroscopy/XAS-Data-Interchange/specification/spec.md

 optional version entries is undefined but **should** be preserved by application reading the file in order to accurately represent the time sequence in which applications have manipulated the file.

+The slash character (`/`, ASCII 47) is used to separate `XDI` or the application name from its version number.

 Note that the XDI version, subversion, and release numbers **must** be treated as integers that **may** contain more